gymreklab/-cse185-spring18-week4/CSE185_Week4_PartI.md

 Run `fastqc` on the rep1 and rep2 Forelimb, Hindlimb, Midbrain fastq files.
 You do not need to include the figures in your lab report, although you should keep track of the output `html` files.
 Comment on anything flagged as problematic in the methods section of your report.
 See if you can find an explanation in the fastqc help online about whether the flags you see are specific to RNA-seq datasets.

 <blockquote>
-**UNIX TIP**: If you feel comfortable to do so, then you can create a shell script (.sh) with an variable parameter as the fastq file name and run the shell script in 'screen' or 'nohup' to run the fastqc processing in parallel for all sets of files.
+**UNIX TIP**: If you feel comfortable to do so, then you can create a shell script (.sh) with a variable parameter as the fastq file name and run the shell script in 'screen' or 'nohup' to run the fastqc processing in parallel for all sets of files.
+See below for more tips on using `screen`.
+If you do write any of your own scripts for analyses, be sure to include those in the `scripts/` directory of the Github repository for this week and refer to those in your lab notebook.
 </blockquote>

 ## 2. RNA-seq sequence alignment